First check to see if you can fix the problem. Following are some frequently

 power supply.
 Turn on the switch box power.

 Dial in the appropriate setting for the power supply.
-Then turn the
+You can proceed to

 After that, check the high power heater to make sure it is in PID mode.